 The carpooling service giant undoubtedly has one of the flawless apps for its services.
 Uber is the leading ride-sharing company in many parts of the world.
 The company has around 14,000 of the employees out of which major portion is taken by the skillful engineers.

-In the Corporate world to make the infrastructure more smooth and have instant communication companies integrate chat apps or services into their work space.
-Uber was also using one of the most popular silicon valley chat apps HipChat to provide the employees a good channel to communicate within the workspace.
+In the corporate world to make the infrastructure more smooth and have instant communication companies integrate chat apps or services into their workspace.
+Uber was also using one of the most popular silicon valley chat apps HipChat to provide the employees with a good channel to communicate within the workspace.
 But, The Uber doesn't seem to like the way HipChat was serving, the company was not happy with its performance.
 Uber started building the alternative for the HipChat two years ago when finally realized its employees need better chat application.

-Uber felt the need to create the replacement after the employees experience glitches and lag while sending and receiving messages on the daily basis.
-The uChat is developed with the aim to handle the 70,000 users at once.
+Uber felt the need to create the replacement after the employees experience glitches and lag while sending and receiving messages on a daily basis.
+The Uber app development of uChat is aimed to handle the 70,000 users at once.
 According to the company, the developer did rigorous tests over the app during the testing period to make sure it didn't go down while managing a huge number of users.
 The app is able to send 80 to 200 messages per second without any issue during its testing phase.
 The final version of the application is able to handle tens of thousands of users at once and 1 million messages daily.

-In order to replace the HipChat with its own made chat application the company also needed to make sure the employee's work won't be affected by the transition.
+To replace the HipChat with its own made chat application, the company also needed to make sure the employee's work won't be affected by the transition.
 To provides seamless service without any hassle, Uber migrated almost 20,000 chat rooms to the new app so that employees don't need to create or join new ones.